Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Hierarchical LMDPs

-\paragraph{Example} Figure~\ref{fig:ex}a) shows an example 4-room LMDP with a single terminal state marked $G$, separate from the room but reachable in one step from the highlighted location.
-The rooms are only connected via a single doorway; hence if we partition the states by room, the subtask corresponding to each room has two terminal states in other rooms, plus the terminal state $G$ for the top right room.
-The 9 exit states in $\cE$ are highlighted and correspond to states next to doorways, plus $G$.
-Figure~\ref{fig:ex}b) shows a single subtask that is equivalent to all four room subtasks, since the dynamics inside each room is the same, and since the set of terminal states is the union of those of the subtasks.
+\paragraph{Example 1:} Figure~\ref{fig:ex}a) shows an example 4-room LMDP with a single terminal state marked $F$, separate from the room but reachable in one step from the highlighted location.
+The rooms are only connected via a single doorway; hence if we partition the states by room, the subtask corresponding to each room has two terminal states in other rooms, plus the terminal state $F$ for the top right room.
+The 9 exit states in $\cE$ are highlighted and correspond to states next to doorways, plus $F$.
+Figure~\ref{fig:ex}b) shows a single subtask that is equivalent to all four room subtasks, since dynamics is shared inside rooms and the set of terminal states is the union of those of the subtasks.
 Hence the number of equivalent subtasks is $C=1$, the number of non-terminal and terminal states of subtasks is $K=25$ and $N=5$, respectively, and the number of exit states is $E=9$.